lake-wg/edhoc-impl-cons/draft-ietf-lake-edhoc-impl-cons.md

 There are different ways for P to acquire an authentication credential CRED of another peer.
 For example, CRED can be supplied to P out-of-band by a trusted provider.

-Alternatively, CRED can be specified by the other peer during the EDHOC execution with P. This relies on EDHOC message_2 or message_3, whose respective ID_CRED_R and ID_CRED_I can specify CRED by value, or instead a URI or other external reference where CRED can be retrieved from (see {{Section 3.5.3 of RFC9528}}).
+Alternatively, CRED can be specified by the other peer during the EDHOC execution with P. This can rely on EDHOC message_2 or message_3, whose respective ID_CRED_R and ID_CRED_I can specify CRED by value, or instead a URI or other external reference where CRED can be retrieved from (see {{Section 3.5.3 of RFC9528}}).

 Also during the EDHOC execution, an External Authorization Data (EAD) field might include an EAD item that specifies CRED by value or reference.
-This is the case, e.g., for the EAD item defined in {{I-D.ietf-ace-edhoc-oscore-profile}}, which is used in the EAD_3 field of EDHOC message_3 and transports (a reference to) an access token that in turn specifies CRED_I by value or by reference.
+This is the case, e.g., for the EAD items defined by the EDHOC and OSCORE profile of the ACE framework {{I-D.ietf-ace-edhoc-oscore-profile}}.
+In particular, they can be used for transporting (a reference to) an access token, which in turn specifies by value or by reference the public authentication credential of the EDHOC peer acting as ACE client.

 When obtaining a new credential CRED, the peer P has to validate it before storing it.
 The validation steps to perform depend on the specific type of CRED (e.g., a public key certificate {{RFC5280}}{{I-D.ietf-cose-cbor-encoded-cert}}), and can rely on (the authentication credential of) a trusted third party acting as a trust anchor.